The IOM (International One Metre)

 History of IOM RC Yachts

-Created in 1988 by Jan Dejmo and Graham Bantock, the IOM class rules were written to enable boats to be built from scratch or kit by non-expert builders and inexpensively by a commercial builder without disadvantage to either group.
+Created in 1988 by Jan Dejmo, the IOM class rules were written to enable boats to be built from scratch or kit by non-expert builders and inexpensively by a commercial builder without disadvantage to either group.

 Hulls must be constructed of either wood as this beautiful example